parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 - The _frequency_ (or "pitch") of the vibrations.

-- The _envelope_ (how the _amplitude_ and wave form change over time).
+- A vibration's _envelope_ (how the _amplitude_ and wave form change over time).

-The terminology of "frequency" and "amplitude" are best explained by reference to extremely simple wave forms, like sine, rectangle, sawtooth etc. Such wave are easy to visualize and describe mathematically but rarely occur naturally in anything close to their pure forms.
+The terminology of "frequency" and "amplitude" are best explained by reference to extremely simple wave forms, like sine, rectangle, sawtooth etc. Such wave forms are easy to visualize and describe mathematically but rarely occur naturally in anything close to their pure forms.

 Consider the following three tracks displayed in an audio editing program:

 ![](/sines.png)

-The top track contains a 440 Hz sine wave at a particular amplitude.
-(440 Hz corresponds to "concert A," the pitch used by players in an orchestra so that their instruments will all be "in tune" when played together.)
+The top track contains a 440 Hz sine wave at a particular amplitude (440 Hz corresponds to "concert A," the pitch used by players in an orchestra so that their instruments will all be "in tune" when played together).
 Here is what that track sounds like when played on its own:

 **440 Hz Sine Wave** <audio controls><source src="/sine-01.mp3"/></audio>

+This is called a "sine wave" because the wave's shape can be exactly represented by graphing the mathematical _sine_ function:

+$$
+v = a \sin(pt)
+$$

+where $t$ is a point in time, $p$ and $a$ are scaling factors representing the tone's pitch and amplitude, respectively, and $v$ the audio signal's voltage at that time.

-This is called a "sine wave" because the wave's shape can be exactly represented by graphing the mathematical _sine_ function.
-The term "440 Hz" refers to the fact that this particular sine wave repeats at 440 Hertz, i.e. it traverses one cycle (from zero to peak to valley and back to zero) 440 times each second.
+The term "440 Hz" refers to the fact that this particular sine wave repeats at 440 Hertz, i.e. it traverses one cycle (from zero volts, to peak, to valley and back to zero) 440 times each second.

 The second track is the same 440 Hz sine wave, but at half the amplitude.
 I.e. it is again a 440 Hz sine wave, but the distance, top to bottom, between the